 A supporting parent will usually start out their relationship with a new parent by sharing their own personal story.
 In turn, as they listen to the new parent tell them what they are experiencing, the support parent often re-experiences and recognizes the feelings that they experienced with their own child and this allows them to empathize with the new parents in a way that no others can.
 Supporting parents are listeners, providers of information, and a source of encouragement and practical day-to-day information that may be invaluable to a new family who is just starting out.
 They also understand the common emotional reactions that most parents say they experience when they first find out that their child has special needs.
 Supporting parents can help the new parents adjust to the news and give them hope for the future.

-Call P2P’s staff person, Annie, at 402-346-5220 ext.
-23 to get information on any disability related subject.
-We have a large amount of written information we can mail to you or we can help refer you to the appropriate place to get answers to your questions.
-The best days to call are Mondays, Wednesdays and Fridays.
+Call us at 402-346-5220 to get information on any disability related subject.
+We have a large amount of written information we can mail or email to you or we can help refer you to the appropriate place to get answers to your questions.

 Receive The Gazette, a monthly newsletter, in your mail or through email.
 The Gazette has articles, stories, events and activities listed for each upcoming month of the year.